s0py/Startpages/README.md

   	Enter any text you want in the box and it will be saved locally to your computer

 	Click "Clear" to clear what you have written.

+	You have to configure the links yourself.

+	Added live preview for default version.

 You can find the stickynote app here: https://github.com/Bokagha/StickyNote